CSSAuditors/audit/site/reports/bundesliga-2021-03.md

           type: extractor
           info: This graph is interactive.
 You could hover or tap regions to see extra information and enable or disable specific metric by clicking on a label below the graph.
       - description: >-
           All Bundesliga sites use External CSS.
-Eintracht Frankfurt loads almost 1.5MB, Borussia Mönchengladbach and Schalke 04 use about ~ 1MB.
+Eintracht Frankfurt loads almost 1.5MB, Borussia Mönchengladbach, FC Bayern München and Schalke 04 use about ~ 1MB.

           Every Bundesliga site uses the `<style>` tag.
-Schalke 04 loads most with 230.07KB, followed by Hoffenheim with 229.08KB.
+FC Bayern München loads most with 287KB, followed by Schalke 04 with 230.07KB, than Hoffenheim with 229.08KB, and FC Köln with 229.01KB.
 Most contain size only in Bytes.

           As for the inline `style` attribute, everyone uses it too.
 Union Berlin uses the most with 9.84KB, Arminia Bielefeld and SV Werder Bremen use half of that, and Köln uses the least, only 422B.
       - description: >-